RULES FOR GAINING AN UNFAIR ADVANTAGE

 Step 2: The accuser, in conjunction with the accused, must bring the situation to the Head Coach.

-Step 3: Coaches will make decisions to the very best of their ability based on all of the information they have.
+Step 3: In cooperation, the Varsity and Junior Varsity coaches will take the necessary time, typically within 24 hours, to make decisions fairly and judiciously to the very best of their ability based on all of the information they have.
 The decisions of coaches are final and are not disputable by students or parents.

 • You are always the one responsible for your scores and your scorecard, nobody else.
 Protect your score and your reputation by "owning" your scores and scorecard.